vocdoni/ui-components/README.md

 Each of these packages can be used in a typescript/javascript project by importing them, eg. `pnpm add @vocdoni/react-components`.
 Follow the developer documentation, or go to each individual package's readme file, for further details.

-Each of the packages has a typescript file configured as an entrypoint, so you should be able to just run `pnpm dev` on the included chakra template to start developing any of the included packages.
+Each package has a TypeScript entrypoint configured, so you can run `pnpm dev` from the included `ui-scaffold` template to develop and validate changes across the monorepo.

 If you link (via pnpm link) any of the included packages to your project, your project MUST be able to run typescript code.
 Otherwise it will fail.